LebeerLab/tidytacos/README.md

 ## Documentation

 [A documentation page (help page)](https://lebeerlab.github.io/tidytacos/reference/index.html) is available for all functions in the browser or in R. You can view it in R by running e.g. `?filter_samples`.
 Some useful tutorials can be found on the [wiki](https://github.com/LebeerLab/tidytacos/wiki).

+## Need support?

+Post on [GitHub issues](https://github.com/LebeerLab/tidytacos/issues) if you have questions, requests, or if you run into an issue.

+## Feel like contributing?

+Please read the [GitHub Developer Guide] (https://github.com/LebeerLab/tidytacos/wiki/Developer-Guide).
+Fork the dev branch, make your changes and make a pull request.
+Your suggestions will be reviewed and if approved, will be implemented in the next release.